 Depending on your requirements, you can use SAML solely for authentication users; for group authorization; or for populating the Jive profile by synchronizing from the IdP on login.

-Jive redirects the user to the configured IdP.
-The request URL includes a base64-encoded version of some request XML.
+- Jive redirects the user to the configured IdP.
+The request URL includes a base64-encoded version of the request XML.